CCBDA-UPC/Assignments-2022/Lab04.md

 _$ source extra-files/environment.sh
 ```

-**DO NOT PUSH THE AWS CREDENTIALS TO YOUR PRIVATE REPOSITORY !!!**
+**DO NOT EVER PUSH AWS CREDENTIALS TO YOUR PRIVATE REPOSITORY !!!**

-Next, create a **new Python 3.x virtual environment** specially for this web app and install the packages required to run it. (**MS-Windows OS** users read the note at the end of this section)
+Next, create a **new Python 3.8 virtual environment** specially for this web app and install the packages required to run it. (**MS-Windows OS** users read the note at the end of this section)

 Check the contents of the file **requirements.txt** that the web application declares as the set of Python packages, and its version, that it requires to be executed successfully.